MicrosoftDocs/fabric-docs/docs/onelake/security/data-access-control-model.md

 | Lakehouse | `DefaultReaders` | Read | All folders under `Tables/` and `Files/` | All users with lakehouse Read permission |

 > [!NOTE]
-> In order to restrict the access to specific users or specific folders, you must either modify the default Role or remove it and create a new custom role.
+> In order to restrict the access to specific users or specific folders, you must either modify the default role or remove it and create a new custom role.

 ### Inheritance in OneLake RBAC